Detection prospects of solar $g$-modes with LISA: Sensitivity of solar modes for space based interferometers

 \subsection{Response of Solar $g$ Modes on Space-Based Detectors}

 I investigate the response of solar oscillation modes on space-based gravitational wave detectors, with particular emphasis on the solar $g$ modes.
-My primary focus is on the Laser Interferometer Space Antenna (LISA), considering both its earlier proposed sensitivity curve and the currently updated sensitivity.
-For comparison, I also include the sensitivity of TianQin \cite{TianQin_Luo_2016}, \cite{TianQin_Hu_2018} in the relevant low-frequency regime.
-The corresponding sensitivities and estimated signal responses are shown in Fig.~(\ref{fig:final_S0_S2_vs_frequency}).
+My primary focus is on the LISA, considering both its earlier proposed sensitivity curve \cite{Larson_2000}, \cite{Bender1998LISA}, and the currently updated sensitivity \cite{amaro2017laser}.
+For comparison, I also include the sensitivity of Taiji\cite{Ruan_2020_Taiji_sensitivity} and TianQin \cite{TianQin_Luo_2016}, \cite{TianQin_Hu_2018} in the relevant low-frequency regime.
+The corresponding sensitivities and estimated signal responses are shown in Figure~(\ref{fig:final_S0_S2_vs_frequency}).
+In this figure, the strain sensitivity is plotted as a function of frequency.
+The plot includes the predicted sensitivity curves of space-based interferometers, namely the old and updated LISA configurations, as well as Taiji and TianQin.
+In addition, the noise contribution from the galactic foreground is shown as a continuous green curve.

 I approximate the gravitational signal responses of solar $g$ modes for azimuthal orders $m = 0$ and $m = 2$, denoted by $S_0$ and $S_2$, respectively.
 These responses are evaluated using two different standard solar models: the \textit{Updated MESA GS98} model and the \textit{Updated MESA AGSS09} model.
 The use of these two models allows us to assess the impact of possible variations in the solar models on the predicted gravitational signal strengths.